Personality and Physical Health

 A high level of neuroticism is also linked to headaches, stomach problems, and being prone to rumination (which is the practice of letting stressful thoughts run through your mind over and over).
 Neurotics often have problems that worsen their mental health, which can lead to physical health problems, too.

-So we’ve established that your personality traits have an effect on both your physical health and how you take care of your body, but does this work the other way around?
+So we’ve established that your personality traits affect both your physical health and how you take care of your body, but does this work the other way around?

 A lot of research has been conducted in this area.
 In particular, one psychologist and physician, William H. Sheldon, tried to predict people’s personalities based on their body type.
 To measure body type, Sheldon measured people based on three sections of their body: their endoderm, which is their innermost layer that includes their stomach, intestines, heart, lungs, and other internal organs, their mesoderm, which is their middle layer of muscles and bones, and their ectoderm, which is their outer layer including skin, hair, and their nervous system.

 Sheldon gave people three numbers on a 1-7 scale measuring the size of these three components, with the number 4 being average in size, 1 being extremely below average, and 7 being extremely above average.
 For example, if your numbers were “6-1-4”, you would be high in endomorphy, low in mesomorphy, and average in ectomorphy.
-Sheldon gave his subjects a measurement based on these numbers and then went on to measure their personality traits to see if there were any correlations.
+Sheldon gave his subjects a measurement based on these numbers and then measured their personality traits to see if there were any correlations.

 Results

-However, when it came to someone who was not on an extreme end of the body type spectrum (which would include most people), Sheldon determined that he was not able to predict their personality based on their body type alone.
+However, when it came to someone who was not on an end of the body type spectrum (which would include most people), Sheldon determined that he could not predict their personality based on their body type alone.

-Although Sheldon wouldn’t be able to predict your personality if your body type isn’t on an extreme end of the spectrum, your body type still does have an effect on your personality.
-For example, some studies have found that your body type affects how other people will act towards you, which in turn will affect how you behave.
+Although Sheldon wouldn’t be able to predict your personality if your body type isn’t on the end of the spectrum, your body type still does affect your personality.
+For example, some studies have found that your body type affects how other people will act towards you, which will affect how you behave.

 Test Your Personality!

-When it comes to your body type and your personality, both can have a massive effect on the other.
-If you’d like to learn more about yourself, how you think, and why you act the way that you do, I suggest you take a look at my personality quiz.
-If you take my quick and free quiz, you will receive a personalized list of your personality traits, which you use your help yourself understand how the information I’ve given you affects you in particular!
+Regarding your body type and personality, both can have a massive effect on the other.
+If you’d like to learn more about yourself, how you think, and why you act the way you do, I suggest you take a look at my personality quiz.
+If you take my quick and free quiz, you will receive a personalized list of your personality traits, which you can use to understand how the information you’ve just learned affects you specifically!

 References: